StudySmarter books $15M for a global ‘personalized learning’ push – TechCrunch

-More money for the edtech boom: Munich-based StudySmarter, which makes digital tools to help learners of all ages swat up — styling itself as a ‘lifelong learning platform’ — has closed a $15 million Series A.
+More money for the edtech boom: Munich-based StudySmarter, which makes digital tools to help learners of all ages swot up — styling itself as a “lifelong learning platform” — has closed a $15 million Series A.

-The round is led by sector-focused VC fund, Owl Ventures.
-New York-based Left Lane Capital is co-investing, along with Lars Fjeldsoe-Nielsen (ex WhatsApp, Uber and Dropbox; now GP at Balderton Capital), and existing early stage investor Dieter von Holtzbrinck Ventures (aka DvH Ventures).
+The round is led by sector-focused VC fund Owl Ventures.
+New York-based Left Lane Capital is co-investing, along with Lars Fjeldsoe-Nielsen (ex WhatsApp, Uber and Dropbox, now GP at Balderton Capital), and existing early-stage investor Dieter von Holtzbrinck Ventures (aka DvH Ventures).

 StudySmarter claims its data shows that 94% of learners achieve better grades as a result of using its platform.